M4niaDaniel/Universal_dB/README.md

 powerfull enough to display any table from any database

-It's just as simple as adding the file 'setup.php' and simply using the function displayTables() by giving it such arguments as $table(s), $connection.
+It's just as simple as including the file 'setup.php' and simply using the function displayTables() by giving it such arguments as $table(s), $connection.
 For $table(s) you can either use a array or variable